andlabs/winiconview/README.md

 NICE THINGS TO HAVE
 - get the resource ID for each icon and print that
 - type in the list view to navigate groups instead of icon labels
+- long-filename aware in general; there's a TODO comment about it but still